-The Company's presentation currency is the Canadian dollar.
-The functional currency of the Company and its subsidiary is the Canadian dollar.
-Foreign currency transactions are translated into Canadian dollars using the exchange rates prevailing at the dates of the transactions.
+The presentation and functional currency of the Company and its subsidiary is the U.S. dollar.
+Foreign currency transactions are translated into U.S. dollars using the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange in effect as of the financial position date.
 Gains and losses are recognized in profit or loss on a current basis.